How coronavirus is affecting planning at NWLDC

 We are continuing to consult on planning applications and consider any comments made.

-Site visits by officers will only be carried out where social distancing measures can be adhered to.
-If this is not possible, we will discuss the potential for alternative ways of assessing the site or, in appropriate cases, request your agreement that consideration of the application be paused.
+For planning applications, accompanied site visits will rarely be required and accompanied site visits will be made at our officers discretion and will only be carried out where social distancing measures can be adhered to.
 In some instances we will be asking applicants/agents to provide us with up to date photographs of the site to assist us.

 In accordance with the latest advice on social distancing, the Council Offices are closed for external customers we are unable to have face-to-face meetings.
 Your case officer will contact you to discuss alternative arrangements which could be via phone call or video conferencing.